Satisfactory Academic Progress

 - Ineligible – you are not eligible for financial aid until you once again meet all Satisfactory Academic Progress requirements or have an approved appeal and academic plan.

 Students placed in an “Ineligible” status will receive a separate email notification.
 Students with extenuating circumstances beyond their control may submit an appeal to the Financial Aid Office.
 Appeals and supporting documentation should be turned in as soon as possible.
-The priority deadline to submit an appeal for the fall 2024 semester is Friday, November 8, 2024.
+The priority deadline to submit an appeal for the spring 2025 semester is Friday, April 11, 2025.
 Appeals turned in after this date will be reviewed on a case-by-case basis for students who had extenuating circumstances.

 Satisfactory Academic Progress Appeals